Tel: +44 (0) 7770 923511

 Eureka!
 A ten minute chat with Charlie at Castlerigg Stone Circle and the transformation was astonishing.
 I felt that I now knew how to use the light to my best advantage.
 It was the turning point for me, I wanted not only to apply this newly acquired knowledge to landscapes but also to my wildlife photography as well.

-For me, sitting in a hide all day is wildlife photography heaven, like being immersed in a barrel of beer for a whole weekend (strange analogy I know but I'm sure you know what I mean).
+For me, sitting in a hide all day is wildlife photography heaven, like being snowed in at our local pub for a whole weekend.
 I liken it to my University career, 95% chilling and 5% pure panic.
 Just as the action starts you realise you have the wrong lens, your settings are out and some essential piece of kit has packed up, but sometimes, just sometimes, it all goes to plan.

-It was in one of Mark Hancox's http://www.markhancoxbirdphotography.co.uk/ hides that I took the winning Kingfisher shot on my home page.
-Mark & Danny Green http://www.dannygreenphotography.com/ have a range of superb hides in the UK, you can also hire all the gear that you want, no need!!! so it really is like spending a few days in a sweetshop.
+It was in one of Mark Hancox's http://www.markhancoxbirdphotography.co.uk/ hides that I took the winning Kingfisher shot in my UK wildlife gallery.
+Mark & Danny Green http://www.dannygreenphotography.com/ have a range of superb hides in the UK, you can also hire all the gear that you want.

 I love travel especially when there is a chance to really get out into the wild.
 I can't sit on a beach for more than 10 minutes so I have to be somewhere that teems with wildlife.
 I have so many more places to visit but here are a few tips from my experiences so far

 http://kicheche.com/ If you are going to the Masai Mara then make sure you go with Paul Goldstein, he will really deliver or die trying.
 He was described in the Sunday Times as ‘Preposterously vivacious, a guide of almost psychotic gusto’ which is absolutely spot on.
-He's also a great joke teller and he doesn't get lost in the Mara unlike some other well known guide whose name I won't mention.
-But remember do NOT wear a photographic waistcoat you will regret it.
+He's also the best joke teller I’ve ever met and he doesn't get lost in the Mara unlike some other well known guide whose name I won't mention.
+But remember do NOT wear a photographic waistcoat, you will regret it.

 http://www.sgisland.gs/index.php/Main_Page Ah South Georgia, it's as if Slartibartfast (now I'm showing my age) has thrown one of his creations into the South Atlantic.
 The scenery is incredible and the wildlife? well arriving on a beach holding 250,000 king penguins is just one of those life changing moments.
 Bird Island with courting Wandering Albatross was also a wonder to behold.